sfigg/commercialization-public/design/device-experiences/OEM-security-considerations.md

 **Note:** If you are an IT Professional and want to understand how to configure and deploy Bitlocker in your enterprise, see [Bitlocker](https://docs.microsoft.com/en-us/windows/device-security/bitlocker/bitlocker-overview) content.

 ## Windows Defender Credential Guard
-To learn more about hardware requirements for Windows Defender Credential Guard in your enterprise, see [Windows Defender Credential Guard hardware requirements](OEM-credential-guard.md)
+To learn more about hardware requirements for Windows Defender Credential Guard, see [Windows Defender Credential Guard hardware requirements](OEM-credential-guard.md)

 **Note:** If you are an IT Professional and want to understand how to configure and deploy Windows Defender Credential Guard in your enterprise, see [Trusted Platform Module](https://docs.microsoft.com/en-us/windows/device-security/tpm/trusted-platform-module-top-node)